JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 [Kotlin/Native as an Apple Framework](/docs/tutorials/native/apple-framework.html) tutorial for more details on the Kotlin/Native to Swift (or Objective-C) interop.

-Right now, we are ready to start the application in the emulator or on a iOS device.
+Right now, we are ready to start the application in the emulator or on an iOS device.

 ## Running the iOS Application

-Let's click *Run* button in the Xcode, and we'll see our application running
+Let's click the *Run* button in Xcode, and we'll see our application running

 ![Emulator App]({{ url_for('tutorial_img', filename='native/mpp-ios-android/iPhone-emulator-kotlin-rocks.png') }}){: width="30%"}